hanswhan/hanswhan.github.io/essays/Reflect-on-Your-Use-of-AI-in-ICS-314.md

 5 Final project

-I would say that using AI was almost essential for most students in ICS 314 to complete the final project.
+I think using AI was almost essential for most students in ICS 314 to complete the final project.
 I assume that no one would have been able to finish the project without AI, because there were so many small issues and details that we weren’t taught in class.
 For example, I spent more than six hours just trying to solve database problems, and ChatGPT helped me a lot in figuring them out.
 For the coding part of the final project, I decided to use ChatGPT even though it was somewhat similar to the digits WOD because there was no time limit, and it turned out to be more helpful than I expected as long as you provide enough detail.

 6 Learning a concept / tutorial